-FORM J PROGRAM REVISION FORM
+FORM G PROGRAM REVISION

 Please use this form to submit requests for revisions to existing undergraduate or graduate degree programs (see details below).
 Use Routine Course Change form for revisions to existing courses; do not include individual course revisions on this form.
-Program revisions are NOT retroactive to preceding semester or Bulletin; however, program revisions that will impact students using earlier Bulletins for their degree requirements must be noted (see #11 below).

-This form should be used to request the following types of curriculum revisions:
+Program revisions that will impact students using earlier Bulletins for their degree requirements must be noted (see #11 below This form should be used to request the following types of curriculum revisions:

-- Revising the name of a degree program, major, concentration or minor - Revising the admission criteria for a major/minor/concentration - Revising the criteria for progression in a major/minor/concentration - Revising the GPA requirements for a major/minor/concentration - Revising the number of hours required for a major or one of its concentrations/minors - Adding or deleting required courses for a major and/or related (cognate) areas without exceeding credit limits or guidelines - Revising course requirements for existing minors and concentrations - Specifying courses required by a program for GEC/Marker credit - Distance education degree program offered 50 percent or more off-campus or via online delivery
+- Revising the name of a degree program, major, concentration or minor - Revising the admission criteria for a major/minor/concentration - Revising the criteria for progression in a major/minor/concentration - Revising the GPA requirements for a major/minor/concentration - Revising the number of hours required for a major or one of its concentrations/minors - Adding or deleting required courses for a major and/or related areas without exceeding credit limits or guidelines - Revising course requirements for existing minors and concentrations - Specifying courses required by a program for GEC/Marker credit - Distance education degree program offered 50 percent or more off-campus or via online delivery

 NOTE: Revisions to specific courses must be submitted on a separate Routine Change Form.

-Submit one (1) copy of undergraduate requests to: Provost's Office, 201 Mossman Building, to the attention of the Secretary, Undergraduate Curriculum Committee, no later than 15 days prior to the next UCC meeting.
+Submit one (1) copy of undergraduate requests to: Office of Undergraduate Education, 132B McIver Building, to the attention of the Secretary, Undergraduate Curriculum Committee, no later than 15 days prior to the next UCC meeting.
 Submit twelve (12) copies of graduate requests to: The Graduate School, 241 Mossman Building, to the attention of the Secretary, Graduate Studies Committee, no later than the appropriate Curriculum Subcommittee deadline.